Loud Jazz

-Loud Jazz is a studio album by jazz guitarist John Scofield.
+Loud Jazz is a studio album by American jazz guitarist John Scofield.
 It is the second recording to feature bass guitarist Gary Grainger and drummer Dennis Chambers.
 Also appearing are keyboardist George Duke and percussionist Don Alias.

 Reception

-AllMusic awarded the album with 4 stars and its review by Scott Yanow states: "The music (which includes such numbers as "Tell You What", "Dirty Rice", "Wabash" and "Spy Vs. Spy") has few memorable melodies but plenty of dynamic playing by Scofield, who at this point was growing as a major stylist from album to album".
+AllMusic awarded the album with 4 stars and its review by Scott Yanow states: "The music (which includes such numbers as "Tell You What", "Dirty Rice", "Wabash" and "Spy Vs. Spy") has few memorable melodies but plenty of dynamic playing by Scofield, who at this point was growing as a major stylist from album to the album".